 ASSOCIATED BLOGS:

-Cisco DNA and Cisco Prime
+Cisco Catalyst and Cisco Prime

-For the next twelve months or so, until around end 2019, DNA will be in Assurance Mode, gradually transitioning to Automation mode, at which stage the full Intent Based Networking methodology will be available.
+For the next twelve months or so, until around end 2019, Catalyst will be in Assurance Mode, gradually transitioning to Automation mode, at which stage the full Intent Based Networking methodology will be available.

 ASSOCIATED BLOG:

-Cisco DNA Migration
+Cisco Catalyst Migration

-DNA migration will operate with the following three steps:
+Catalyst migration will operate with the following three steps:

 ASSOCIATED BLOGS:

-Cisco DNA Center Overview: Summary
+Cisco Catalyst Center Overview: Summary

 The whole point of that migration though is to improve the way in which you manage, maintain - and deploy - your network.